trytrench/trench/README.md

 Create a [Stripe](https://dashboard.stripe.com/webhooks) webhook endpoint with the URL `<TRENCH URL>/api/webhook`.
 Select the `Charge`, `Radar`, and `Payment Intent` events to listen to.

 Integrate Trench into your payment flow by following our [Stripe Integration Guide](/stripe-integration) or our [Stripe Example](https://github.com/trytrench/stripe-example) code.

+## Join our community
+The Trench community can be found in the Airbyte Community Slack, where you can ask questions and voice ideas.
+You can also ask for help in our Discourse forum, or join our office hours.
+Airbyte's roadmap is publicly viewable on GitHub.

+For videos and blogs on data engineering and building your data stack, check out Airbyte's Content Hub, Youtube, and sign up for our newsletter.

+Dedicated support with direct access to our team is also available for Open Source users.
+If you are interested, please fill out this form.

+Contributing
+We <3 contributions big and small.
+In priority order (although everything is appreciated) with the most helpful first:

+Vote on features or get early access to beta functionality in our roadmap Open a PR (see our instructions on developing PostHog locally) Submit a feature request or bug report